shreyash-Pandey-Katni/shreyash-Pandey-Katni/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=shreyashjiodndian2.shreyashjiodndian2)

 My interest lies in Full Stack Development and Machine Learning.
 I am a B.Tech graduate in Computer Science from the Bangalore Institute of Technology.
-I am a member of SDI (a group of programming enthusiasts from Bangalore Institute of Technology).
+I am a member of SDI (a group of programming enthusiasts from Bangalore Institute of Technology).I am Web Service Director in Rotaract Club of Bangalore BIT and strategy co-ordinator in IEDC, E-cell of college.
 I like participating in Hackathons and organising them.
 During my free time, I love reading novels (preferably self-help or finance).

 <img align="right" width="320" src="https://github.com/Shreyashjiodndian2/Shreyashjiodndian2/blob/main/developer.gif?raw=true" />